RR0/uDb/README.md

 #### CSV output in a file

-If you want to output in a CSV format and save the result into a file:
+If you want to output in a [CSV format](https://en.wikipedia.org/wiki/Comma-separated_values) and save the result into a file that could be imported in some spreadsheet software (Microsoft Excel, Google Spreadsheets, Apple Numbers, etc.):

     node udb -f csv --out export.csv